mignev/configo/README.md

     //-> mypass

 ### Lazy example
-If you want you can assign the path to your config file to `CONFIGO_CONF` variable and `configo` will use it without having to define it as an sargument every time.
+If you want you can assign the path to your config file to `CONFIGO_CONF` variable and `configo` will use it without having to define it as an argument every time.

     export CONFIGO_CONF=`/etc/myapp/config.json`